ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities_Eng.md

 ##### Notes

-altiMon requires java 1.5 version or above to operate.
+altiMon requires java 1.5 version or later to operate.

 The user should select the Java version equivalent to the number of bits of the PICL c library.
 For example, if the PICL c library is linux x64, 64bit Java should be used.